mrlacey/dotnet-maui-workshop-xaml/Part 2 - Responsibility/README.md

 - Encapsulated logic.
 - Simplified the code.

-## 2.4 Summary
+## 2.4 - Summary

 This whole part has been about making the XAML simpler for those (possibly including ourselves) who may have to try and understand and modify the code in the future.

 Try and forget everything you know about this code and imagine you're coming to it without having seen it before or in a long time.
 In trying to understand a piece of code so that you can change it, wouldn't you rather that code was shorter rather than longer?
 And, wouldn't you rather that the code didn't have unnecessary internal connections and dependencies that aren't immediately obvious?
 Of course, you would, and that's what we've created.

 As with the last part, if you run the app now, you'll see no behavioral difference with the app.
-There is a small visual difference in the size of the buttons on the MainPage but we'll address this in a future part.
+There is a small visual difference in the size of the buttons on the MainPage.
+Unless you were running the app on Windows, you probably wouldn't have noticed the change in button size but they're now no longer massive when running on a desktop.

  At this point, it might not be obvious of the benefits of the changes you've made.
 After all, a large part of the reason for them is to for when future changes are needed.
 There are more immediate benefits to the changes made in this part, and they will become clearer as we continue and build on what we've just done.

 [Now, head over to Part 3, and we'll look at the use of "magic values"](../Part%203%20-%20Magic%20Values/README.md)!